Getting more people online

-Microsoft will continue to invest in partnerships with telecommunications companies with the goal of bringing broadband connectivity to millions of people.
-We will provide investment needed to expand broadband coverage, seek a revenue share, and then use proceeds to invest in additional projects.Learn more about our partnerships
+Microsoft will continue to invest in partnerships with companies with the goal of bringing broadband connectivity to millions of people in the US and around the world.

 As communities get connected, Microsoft will partner with national and local organizations to provide digital skills training for people of all ages to ensure they have the confidence to navigate the internet—improving education, health care, agriculture, and small business outcomes in these communities.Learn more about digital skills